jwalton/thedreaming.org/_posts/2020-05-26-avoid-csrf-attacks-with-api-design.md

 };
 ```

-You probably already know this is a bad idea; GET requests should never change
+You probably already know this is a bad idea.
+GET requests should never change
 state.
 For one thing, the browser might decide to cache this GET request, so
 doing this twice on the client might end up only doing it once on the server.
 Some HTTP clients also assume that GET requests are safe to send again, so a